-Visual Communication Resource Center has various 4K cameras (Blackmagic Design and Canon) and accessories including MOVI M5 Camera Stabilizer, 3 DJI Ronin S Gimbal, Lens Kits and On-Location Sound Recording equipment.
+The Visual Communication Resource Center has various 4K cameras (Blackmagic Design and Canon) and accessories including MOVI M5 Camera Stabilizer, 3 DJI Ronin S Gimbal, Lens Kits, and On-Location Sound Recording equipment.
 An Online Reservation System is used for managing the Editing Suites and Equipment.
-The Visual Communication Resource Center has a full-time staff member dedicated to providing support with the Digital Media Suites, Video Production, Audio and Photography equipment.
+The Visual Communication Resource Center has a full-time staff member dedicated to providing support with the Digital Media Suites, Video Production, Audio, and Photography equipment.

-The A-Glass House includes workspaces used by the architecture department as well as a large open space which is used by all departments for critiques, exhibitions, workshops and guest lectures.
+The A-Glass House includes workspaces used by the architecture department as well as a large open space that is used by all departments for critiques, exhibitions, workshops and guest lectures.

 The A-Annex Building hosts courses from all three departments.
-There is a typical studio space with large tables, projectors and pin up space.
-There are three port-a-cabins which function as workshop spaces for all three departments.
-The model making workshop has large tables for studio courses as well as a properly vented spray booth.
+There is a typical studio space with large tables, projectors and pin-up space.
+There are three port-a-cabins that function as workshop spaces for all three departments.
+The model-making workshop has large tables for studio courses as well as a properly vented spray booth.
 The lighting/furniture lab is a classroom space with additional materials to support courses in lighting and furniture.
 The third workshop is staffed by a lab technician.
 This space houses a Universal Laser Cutter Machine ILS.

-School of Arts and Sciences (SOAS) classes are held in thirty-six different classrooms throughout the campus.
-All of the classrooms in which arts and sciences classes are taught are equipped with a white board, a front desk and chair, a desktop computer and monitor and a projector.
+The School of Arts and Sciences (SoAS) classes are held in thirty-six different classrooms throughout the campus.
+All of the classrooms in which Arts and Sciences classes are taught are equipped with a white board, a front desk and chair, a desktop computer and monitor and a projector.
 In order to facilitate use of the projector during class, all faculty have access to clickers.
-In many of the classrooms, the desks are "moveable" to facilitate group work among the students.
-The only "specialty" classroom is E408, the physics lab.
-There are ten workstations, with two chairs and a desktop and monitor.
-Arts and sciences students have access to four computer labs.
-Students also have access to all general use computer labs throughout the campus.
+In many of the classrooms, the desks are "moveable" to facilitate group work among the students. a Students have access to three "specialty" classrooms: a biology laboratory, chemistry laboratory, and a physics laboratory.
+These labs include dozens of workstations and are outfitted with state-of-the-art equipment to assist students with their scientific experiments and research.
+Arts and Sciences students also have access to four computer labs, as well as access to all general use computer labs throughout the campus.
 All computers in all computer labs are equipped with Microsoft Windows and are linked to the AUD network.

-The school of arts and sciences operates the academic support center, which provides free academic assistance in mathematics and on students' writing assignments as well as a speaking skills center.
-The center is located in room E II6, on the ground floor of the E-Building.
+The School of Arts and Sciences operates the Academic Support Centers, which provide free academic assistance in Mathematics and on students' writing assignments as well as a Public Speaking Tutoring Center.
+The center is located in room E 116, on the ground floor of the E-Building and in the Library.

 The Mohammed Bin Rashid School for Communication (MBRSC) provides its students in Digital Production/Storytelling and Journalism programs with facilities to assist them in the completion of their tasks/projects.
 The School houses a fully equipped, soundproof TV studio and control room with three cameras, lighting, vision and audio mixers, lighting console and a multi-viewer screen.
 For other assignments, students have access to full camera kits including HD cameras, lighting and sound equipment.
-For post-production work, the School provides its students with two Mac Computer Labs (total 36 stations) and six individual editing suites that run AvidTM editing software.
-A

-Global Classroom serves as a high-technology medium for lectures by the most accomplished media academicians and professionals from around the world.
+For post-production work, the School provides its students with two Mac Computer Labs (total 36 stations) and six individual editing suites that run Avid[TM] editing software.
+A Global Classroom serves as a high-technology medium for lectures by the most accomplished media academicians and professionals from around the world.
 MBRSC also houses a 36-seat Screening Room equipped with a high-definition projector and surround sound system.